rhobs/handbook/content/Projects/Observability/observatorium.md

 # Observatorium

-Observatorium is an observability system design to enable ingestion, storage (short and long term) and querying capabilities for three major observability signals: metrics, logging and tracing.
-It unifies horizontally scalable, multi-tenant systems like Thanos, Loki and in future Jaeger to deploy them in single stack with consistent APIs.
-On top of that it's designed to be managed as a service thanks to consistent tenancy, authorization, rate limiting across all three signals.
+Observatorium is an observability system designed to enable the ingestion, storage (short and long term) and querying capabilities for three major observability signals: metrics, logging and tracing.
+It unifies horizontally scalable, multi-tenant systems like Thanos, Loki, and in the future, Jaeger to deploy them in a single stack with consistent APIs.
+On top of that it's designed to be managed as a service thanks to consistent tenancy, authorization and rate limiting across all three signals.

 ### Official Documentation